QuenWi/Java300Challanges/ReadMe.txt

 Furthermore the following Methodes follow the following:

 -[9 Summary Ranges, 10 Missing Ranges, 11 Merge Intervals, 12 Insert Intervals]:
-    They all use the self made Class "Intervals".
+    They all use the selfmade Class "Intervals".
 I created this class myself to do this tasks.
 You can find this class under "Helpers/Interval.java".
-    Furthermore I implemented an Comperator for it.
+    Furthermore, I implemented a Comperator for it.
 -[23 Shortest Word Distance I, 25 Shortest Word Distance III]:
     Due to its similarity I just implemented both in one Methode.
 "Shortest Word Distance".
 -[24 Shortest Word Distance II]